vfmd/vfmd-spec/specification.md

     <!-- For some reason, Redcarpet requires a comment here to correctly
     display the following list -->

+     1. Any [escaped] `<` characters in the line are replaced with the string `&lt;` and the result is called the _processed line_

-     1. For each character in the line, the character is first given as input to the [code-span detector], and then given as input to the HTML parser.
+     2. For each character in the _processed line_, the character is first given as input to the [code-span detector], and then given as input to the HTML parser.

-        That is, we pass the first character to the [code-span detector], then pass the first character to the HTML parser, then pass the second character to the [code-span detector], then pass the second character to the HTML parser, and so on, till we reach the end of the line.
+        That is, we pass the first character to the [code-span detector], then pass the first character to the HTML parser, then pass the second character to the [code-span detector], then pass the second character to the HTML parser, and so on, till we reach the end of the _processed line_.

-     2. A [line break] character is given as input to the [code-span detector], and then given as input to the HTML parser.
+     3. A [line break] character is given as input to the [code-span detector], and then given as input to the HTML parser.

-     3. We observe the state of the HTML parser.
+     4. We observe the state of the HTML parser.
 Of the the many possible states of a HTML parser, we are only interested in the [HTML parser states relevant to finding the end of a paragraph].